ABOUT BRIDGE LACROSSE

-Bridge Lacrosse is a sports-based youth development nonprofit serving the urban communities of North Texas.
+We, Bridge Lacrosse, are a sports-based youth development nonprofit serving the often under-resourced communities of North & Central Texas.
 We are a certified 501(c)3 nonprofit organization.
+Our primary demographic focus include traditionally low- and middle-income communities of color.

 What is the mission of Bridge?